bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ### Prohibited Authorization Header

 [Due to security considerations Step Functions prohibits some headers in the API Gateway integration](https://docs.aws.amazon.com/step-functions/latest/dg/connect-api-gateway.html).
 `Authorization` is one of them.
-This means that we can't provide an `Authorization` header for 3rd party APIs that require one.
+This means that we can't send an `Authorization` header to 3rd party APIs.

 **Workaround**: In API Gateway you can edit the request mapping.
 This allows you to map an incoming header like `MyCustomAuth` to the header `Authorization`.
 This way you can use authentication, even though Step Functions won't let a header called `Authorization` pass.